-This combination of rescission threats, budget uncertainty, and administrative interference places federal support for public media—and by extension, WERU —in a precarious position.
-We are monitoring developments closely and are in regular contact with CPB and public media stakeholders (like the National Federation of Community Broadcasters) to understand potential impacts and prepare for various scenarios.
-In short, the financial outlook for our federal partnership is highly uncertain.
+The combination of the rescissions package, budget uncertainty, and administrative interference places federal support for public media—including WERU —in a precarious position.
+We are monitoring developments closely and are in regular contact with public media stakeholders, like the National Federation of Community Broadcasters, Alliance for Rural Public Media, and Protect My Public Media.
+We remain committed to our mission and will continue advocating for the essential work that we do with and for the community.
+Thank you for your continued support!

 [Your name and town]